singhrakeshgkp/spring_security/OAuth2.md

 ##### [Diagram](/multitenancy.png)
 <p> what if u have multiple oauth2 server, how u will access any end point from resouce server, how your resource server will authenticate the token? </p>

-### Configure multiple oauth2 server in resource server
+### If All the Oauth2 Servers Issues jwt token
+- Configure in non-opaque token in oauth2 servers
 - Start Myathuserver and myauthserver2 on 8181 and 8282 ports respectively.
 - Configure ```AuthenticationManagerResolver``` instead of jwk uri in resource server.
 - Now generate the token on both the oauth2 server one by one and try to access the resource from resource server wit both the token one token in a single time, you should be able to acess the resouce with both token if token is valid.